Frequently Asked Questions

 The larger animals are judged in areas with particular attention paid to rearing, leading and calling.
 Judges take note of the students familiarity with the animal and the interactions between them.

-No pet?
-No problem.
+No Pet No Problem

 You can get involved in a number of other ways including: